Hi, I’m Greg.

 As you’ve probably worked out by now, I’m doing a bike trip round the Pacific, starting from Britain and heading anticlockwise.
 If you haven’t found it yet, go over and see my route map.

 I’ve been into cycling since … ooh, since I started secondary school.
 I’ve done a bit of racing – which in England mostly means time trialling although I’ve dabbled in other disciplines too.
-I’ve never been any great shakes though – I’ve placed top 20 in a couple of nationals, but only the really obscure long distance ones where the big pros never bother.
+I’ve never been any great shakes though – I’ve placed top 20 in a couple of national championships, but only the really obscure long distance ones where the big pros never bother.
 Touring-wise, I’ve done several trips of up to two weeks, though nothing as long as this before.
 So why this route, and why now?

 Mundane answers first; I’m going to visit some friends in Southwest China.
 After that, it’ll be winter in Britain so I’ll use the opportunity to go explore the southern hemisphere.
 On a slightly deeper level, I’ve been wanting do do a trip like this for years – it’s just that something has always managed to get in the way.
 A while ago, I saw a window of opportunity and decided to grab it, clear any remaining commitments and make sure I didn’t slip into any new ones.